 The atoms in the p-region and n-region with free charge carriers are electrically neutral.
 The ions across the junction produced an electric field due to which a potential difference is created called a potential barrier as it stops the diffusion of majority carriers.

 If an electron has to move across the junction, it must be supplied energy equal to the height of the barrier.
 The typically potential barrier is approximately 0.7 volts for silicon and 0.3 volts for germanium.

 Energy Diagrams of PN junction and Depletion Region:

 Due to differences in the atomic characteristics of the pentavalent and trivalent impurity atoms, the valence and conduction bands in an n-type material are at slightly lower energy levels than the valence and conduction bands in a p-type material.

-The free electrons from the n-region can easily diffuse across the junction into conduction band of p-region.
-They then lose energy and fall into holes in p-region valence band.
-As the diffusion continuous, the depletion regions begins to form and the energy levels of n-region decrease.
-Thus is due to the diffusion of higher-energy electrons to the p-region.
-When the overlapping to bands is misaligned, the diffusion stopped and junction is at equilibrium.
+The free electrons from the n-region can easily diffuse across the junction into the conduction band of the p-region.
+They then lose energy and fall into holes in the p-region valence band.
+As the diffusion continuous, the depletion regions begin to form, and the energy levels of n-region decrease.
+This is due to the diffusion of higher-energy electrons to the p-region.
+When the overlapping to bands is misaligned, the diffusion stopped and the junction is at equilibrium.